prositen/json-log-search/README.md

   --delimiter DELIMITER
                         Delimiter between parameters in output, default tab.
-                        Only used together with --show parameter --squash-typeinfo SQUASH_TYPEINFO
+                        Only used together with --show parameter --dont-squash-typeinfo
-                        Change parameters on the form blah : {"int" : 12345}
+                        Don't change parameters on the form blah : {"int" :
+                        12345} to blah : 12345.
+Types are int, string, array.
+                        Default is to squash.
-                        to blah : 12345.
-Types are int, string, array --add-type ADD_TYPE   Add type TYPE to types to squash.
+  --add-type ADD_TYPE   Add type TYPE to types to squash.
 ```